CSAMP/prep-data-DSLCM/README.md

 # Data Prep for A Delta Smelt Individual-Based Life Cycle Model

-This repository contains the raw data and code to prep data for use in the Delta Smelt Life Cycle Model
+This repository contains the raw data and code to prep data for use in the Delta Smelt Life Cycle Model.
+Text is by Will Smith.

 ## Data Overview
 Five physical and biological variables, representing observed Delta conditions during 1995-2014, drive simulated population dynamics: prey density, Old and Middle River flow, delta smelt distribution, water temperature, and Secchi depth.
 All variables except Old and Middle River flow had dimensions year _y_, month _m_, and spatial strata _s_.
 Old and Middle River flow was a _y_ x _m_ matrix, and prey densities included a fourth dimension _p_ indexing prey type.